2405 Rayburn HOB

 In response to the flood of immigration, several military bases have been designated by the government as temporary housing.
-In Oklahoma, roughly a thousand immigrant minors are currently staying in Fort Still, and it remains unclear for how long.
+In Oklahoma, roughly a thousand immigrant minors are currently staying in Fort Sill, and it remains unclear for how long.
 The Department of Health and Human Services has even requested to house these children through January of next year.

 The sharp increase in illegal immigration has led President Obama to request $3.7 billion in emergency funding from Congress.
 According to the White House, the money will be used to hire more immigration judges to speed up deportation hearings, provide additional medical attention for immigrants, and pay border patrol agents overtime.

 However, only a small portion of that money would be spent to address border security – the root cause of this crisis.
 A larger fraction of this funding would go to housing and transporting these minors to various temporary facilities within the United States.